Reference suite — reading guide

 all

 Every module across all layers, in one place.
-Required vs optional.
+Required versus optional.
 Pairing table: which L0 backend pairs with which L1 view module pairs with which transport.
 Inter-module interfaces.
-Per-profile build manifests.
+Required module set per conformance profile.

 11-vertex-roles-and-aggregation.md